All Episodes

 Number two, I am very concerned.

-I'm very concerned that this could end up being look, the only war that's worse than one that's intended is one that's unintended.
+I'm very concerned that this could end up being, look, the only war that's worse than one that's intended is one that's unintended.

-Very easily get out of hand because of what you said, the borders of the of Ukraine and what Russia may or may not do.
+And what I'm concerned about is this could get out of hand, very easily get out of hand because of what you said, the borders of Ukraine and what Russia may or may not do.

-I am hoping that Vladimir Putin understands that he is short of a full-blown nuclear war, he's not in a very good position to dominate the world.
+I am hoping that Vladimir Putin understands that he is short of a full-blown nuclear war.

 And so I don't think he thinks that.